-As shown in figure \ref{fig:example_appl}(b), $\chi^2$ versus $\alpha$ has the same general shape as in the previous examples.
+As shown in Fig. \ref{fig:example_appl}(b), $\chi^2$ versus $\alpha$ has the same general shape as in the previous examples.
 The spectrum shown in \ref{fig:example_appl}(a) is the result at the maximum of the curvature in $\log\chi^2$ versus $0.2\log\alpha$, as in the previous examples.
 That example is particularly interesting for benchmarks because particle-hole symmetry makes it clear when only information is fitted and when noise is also fitted.
-Indeed, since the noise does not respect particle-hole symmetry, noise fitting starts when the spectrum stops being symmetric as $\alpha$ decreases.
-This value is easy to find in figure \ref{fig:example_appl}(c), where the spectrum is plotted at symmetric frequencies on each side of $\omega=0$, as a function of $\alpha$.
-We note, by comparing figure \ref{fig:example_appl}(b) and (c) that the highest $\alpha$ where the values of the spectrum at two symmetric frequencies depart from each other is effectively around the maximum curvature in (b).
-Figure \ref{fig:example_appl}(c) also suggests a relatively good quantitative accuracy of the result in (a), considering that the input data here is the result of an actual physical simulation, and not an ideal case like in the previous examples.
+Indeed, since the noise does not respect particle-hole symmetry (the real part of the data does not vanish completely), noise fitting starts when the spectrum stops being symmetric as $\alpha$ decreases.
+This value is easy to find in Fig. \ref{fig:example_appl}(c), where the spectrum is plotted at symmetric frequencies on each side of $\omega=0$, as a function of $\alpha$.
+We note, by comparing figures \ref{fig:example_appl}(b) and \ref{fig:example_appl}(c) that the highest $\alpha$ where the values of the spectrum at two symmetric frequencies depart from each other is effectively around the maximum curvature in (b).
+Figure \ref{fig:example_appl}(c) also suggests a relatively good quantitative accuracy of the result in \ref{fig:example_appl}(a), considering that the input data here are the result of an actual physical simulation, and not an ideal case like in the previous examples.
 Indeed the curves at sample frequencies have a relatively stable region as a function of $\alpha$.
-However, the absence of flat plateaus suggest a precision of the order of $10\%$ at most around $\omega=0$.
+However, the absence of flat plateaus suggests a precision of the order of $10\%$ at most around $\omega=0$.